aidanjohnson/dt7816/README.md

    * PIN17 := AIN6
    * PIN19 := AIN7

-   and their corresponding analog grounds (AGRDs) are defined as:
+   and their corresponding analog grounds (AGRDs, AGRDx) are defined as:
    * PIN6 := AGRD0
    * PIN8 := AGRD1
    * PIN10 := AGRD2